BelledonneCommunications/linphone-iphone/README.md

 * NO GPL third parties means that Linphone will only use non GPL code except for `liblinphone`, `mediastreamer2`, `oRTP` and `belle-sip`.
 If you choose this flavor, your final application is **still subject to GPL except if you have a [commercial license for the mentioned libraries](http://www.belledonne-communications.com/products.html)**.
  To generate the liblinphone multi arch SDK without GPL third parties, invoke:

-        ./prepare.py -DENABLE_GPL_THIRD_PARTIES=OFF [other options] && make
+        ./prepare.py --disable-gpl-third-parties=no [other options] && make

 ## Customizing features

+You can enable all non-free codecs using `--enable-non-free-codecs`.
-You can choose to enable/disable features such as custom audio/video codecs, media encryption, etc. To get a list of all features, the simplest way is to invoke `prepare.py` with `--list-features`:
+You can also choose to enable/disable features one by one (custom audio/video codecs, media encryption, etc.).
+To get a list of all features, the simplest way is to invoke `prepare.py` with `--list-features`:

         ./prepare.py --list-features